Elene's Story: The Greatest Reason in the World to Reduce Medical Errors

 As of this date, the hospital as an organization has failed to accept responsibility for Elene's death.
 As in most cases, they hired lawyers who have dragged things out for over eight years—delaying depositions and requesting court delays that have continued to postpone our family's healing, while filling their own coffers with billable hours to the hospital.

-As a human performance expert, that’s eight years of a law firm billing a client (the hospital) by the hour.
-Think about that for a minute – money that could have been used for employee safety training and additional staff.
-All the hospital had to do was accept responsibility promptly (as Elene’s doctor said they would) to allow for closure, and more importantly, to implement a ‘lessons learned’ process to allow the hospital to move forward by providing a healthier work environment.
+As a human performance expert, that's eight years of a law firm billing a client (the hospital) by the hour.
+Think about that for a minute - money that could have been used for employee safety training.
+All the hospital had to do was accept responsibility promptly (as Elene's doctor said they would) to allow for closure, and more importantly, to implement a ‘lessons learned’ process to allow the hospital to move forward by providing a healthier work environment.

-What saddens me most is that for these past eight years the same hospital failures have likely been allowed to continue without being addressed.
-How many other lives have been lost?
+What saddens me most, is that eight years of the same hospital failures have been allowed to continue without being addressed.
+How many other lives have been lost since then?

-Sadly, when the hospital finally accepts responsibility for this, they will have lost the window of opportunity for “real-time” organizational improvement.
+Sadly, when they finally accept responsibility for this, they will have lost the window of opportunity for "real-time" organizational improvement.

-This particular hospital is not alone in how it has handled this matter; it is an industry-wide mindset that has taken hold for whatever reason.
+This particular hospital is not alone in how it has handled this matter; it is an industry-wide mindset that takes hold for whatever reason.
 A philosophy where human errors are not discussed openly due to the fear of lost jobs and costly lawsuits.
 Learning opportunities are continually missed.